tpreusse/open-budget-converters/README.md

 ## Canton of Bern

-### Finanzstatistik der Gemeinden (FINSTA)
+### FINSTA (Finanzstatistik der Gemeinden)

-CSV and JSON files containing financial statements from 2006 to 2010 for all municipalities in the canton of bern
+CSV and JSON files containing financial statements from 2006 to 2010 for all municipalities in the canton of bern.

 [more infos about FINSTA](http://www.fin.be.ch/de/index/finanzen/finanzen/statistik/finsta.html)